-Hence, usability testing ensures that the interface of a website is built in a way that it accurately fits the user’s expectations and requirements.
-Moreover, it determines whether it is user friendly and if users will come back to it or not.
+Hence, web and mobile usability testing ensures that the interface of a website, web app, and mobile app is built in a way that it accurately fits the user’s expectations and requirements.
+Moreover, it determines whether it is user-friendly and if users will come back to it or not.

 Methods used to test your website:

 An area of expertise of UX/UI designers and developers, usability testing, is performed with the assistance of various methods, which help the team accumulate necessary details about the website’s usability.

 Popular testing methods are:

 A/B testing or split testing is used for experimental analysis, wherein two versions are compared by the team to choose the best version of the website or its component and to determine the one that performs best.

 It uses a qualitative and quantitative analysis that validates the intended goal.